ruionwriting/ruionwriting.github.com/source/resources/index.markdown

 sharing: true
 footer: false
 ---
+This page is an attempt to keep an organized list of resources than actually I use on my regular developer daily life.
+Stuff that I receive and share among my pears.

 * a random unordered list with only one item
 {:toc}

-## Why?

-Regularly I receive requests from friends asking if I can recommend any specific resource about a specific topic, I know Google knows everything, and I try my best to share what I have in my personal notes.
-I tend to do the same and I usually receive precious links to great resources.

-This page is an attempt to keep an organized list of resources than actually I use on my regular developer daily life.
-Stuff that I receive and share among my pears.

 ## Coding and tutorials